UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 #### Running CFX with MPI on Myriad

 The default supplied Intel MPI doesn't work on Myriad.
 Instead you need to use the supplied IBM MPI.
 This can be done by adding: `-start-method "IBM MPI Distributed Parallel"` to the `cfx5solve` command.
+Also the maximum number of MPI processors you can request is 36.

 ### Troubleshooting CFX